erskin19/TC349/week2/fishbowl/doc/faq.md

 ### Why is the Google Analytics code at the bottom?
 Google recommends it be placed the `head`.

-The advantage to placing it in the `head` is that you will track a user's pageview even if they leave the page before it has been fully loaded.
+The advantage to placing it in the `head` is that you will track a user's pageview even if they leave the page before it has been flily loaded.
 However, putting the code at the bottom keeps all the scripts together and reinforces that scripts at the bottom are the right move.